City of New Orleans title block

 Amtrak’s City of New Orleans: Train Schedule & Guide

-The Amtrak City of New Orleans is a daily Superliner train that connects Chicago, IL, to vibrant New Orleans, LA.
-This iconic route passes through Illinois, Kentucky, Tennessee, Mississippi, and Louisiana, offering a scenic and soulful journey across 934 miles and 18 stops.
+The Amtrak City of New Orleans is a daily Superliner train that connects Chicago, IL, to the vibrant city of New Orleans, LA.
+This iconic route traverses Illinois, Kentucky, Tennessee, Mississippi, and Louisiana, providing a scenic and soulful journey spanning 934 miles and 18 stops.
 Whether you’re heading to the Windy City or the Big Easy, this train offers unique sights and experiences along the way.

 Quick Overview: